Pagure/pagure/doc/configuration.rst

 SMTP_PORT
 ~~~~~~~~~

-This configuration key allow to define the SMTP server port.
+This configuration key allows one to define the SMTP server port.

 SMTP by default uses TCP port 25.
 The protocol for mail submission is
 the same, but uses port 587.